ZeptByteS/xkb_geometry_microsoft_4000/README.md

   Function lock: do not send a scan code.
   Keys that have same scan code with other keys.(PageUp, PageDown in Editing, Keypad Backspace)

+  So Function lock and Keypad backspace are just solid shapes, not allocated any scancode.

 #Add rules